-Influence of wood density in tree-ring-based annual productivity assessments and its errors in Norway spruce
+- 1 Influence of wood density in tree-ring based annual - 2 productivity assessments and its errors in Norway - 3 spruce.

-O. Bouriaud1, M. Teodosiu2, A. V. Kirdyanov^{3,4}, and C. Wirth^{5,6}
+6 O. Bouriaud1, M. Teodosiu1, A. V. Kirdyanov2, C. Wirth^{3,4}

-1National Research and Development Institute for Forestry, National Forest Inventory, Calea Bucovinei 73b, 725100 Câmpulung Moldovenesc, Romania

-2National Research and Development Institute for Forestry, Calea Bucovinei 73b, 725100 Câmpulung Moldovenesc, Romania 3V.N.
-Sukachev Institute of Forest SB RAS, Akademgorodok, Krasnoyarsk, 660036, Russia
+- 8 [1] {Forest Research and Management Institute, Station Câmpulung Moldovenesc, - 9 Calea Bucovinei 73b, 725100 Câmpulung Moldovenesc, Romania} - 10 [2] {V.N.
+Sukachev Institute of Forest SB RAS, Akademgorodok, Krasnoyarsk, - 11 660036 Russia} - 12 [3] {Institute of Biology, University of Leipzig, Johannisallee 21-23, 04103 Leipzig, - 13 Germany} - 14 [4] {German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig, - 15 Deutscher Platz 5e, 04103 Leipzig, Germany} - 16 Correspondence to: O. Bouriaud (obouriaud@gmail.com)

-4Siberian Federal University, Krasnoyarsk, 660041, Russia

-5Institute of Biology, University of Leipzig, Johannisallee 21-23, 04103 Leipzig, Germany

-6German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig, Deutscher Platz 5e, 04103 Leipzig, Germany

-Correspondence to: O. Bouriaud (obouriaud@gmail.com)

-Received: 14 March 2015 - Published in Biogeosciences Discuss.: 22 April 2015 Revised: 4 August 2015 - Accepted: 6 October 2015 - Published: 29 October 2015
+Abstract

-Abstract.
-Estimations of tree annual biomass increments are used by a variety of studies related to forest productivity or carbon fluxes.
-Biomass increment estimations can be easily obtained from diameter surveys or historical diameter reconstructions based on tree rings' records.
-However, the biomass models rely on the assumption that wood density is constant.
-Converting volume increment into biomass also requires assumptions about the wood density.
-Wood density has been largely reported to vary both in time and between trees.
-In Norway spruce, wood density is known to increase with decreasing ring width.
-This could lead to underestimating the biomass or carbon deposition in bad years.
-The variations between trees of wood density have never been discussed but could also contribute to deviations.
-A modelling approach could attenuate these effects but will also generate errors.

-Here a model of wood density variations in Norway spruce, and an allometric model of volume growth were developed.
-We accounted for variations in wood density both between years and between trees, based on specific measurements.
-We compared the effects of neglecting each variation source on the estimations of annual biomass increment.
-We also assessed the errors of the biomass increment predictions at tree level, and of the annual productivity at plot level.

-Our results showed a partial compensation of the decrease in ring width in bad years by the increase in wood density.
-The underestimation of the biomass increment in those years reached 15%.
-The errors related to the use of an allometric model of volume growth were modest, around ± 15 %.
-The errors related to variations in wood density were much larger, the biggest component being the inter-tree variability.
-The errors in plot-level annual biomass productivity reached up to 40%, with a full account of all the error sources.
+18 19 Estimations of tree annual biomass increments are used by a variety of studies related 20 to forest productivity or carbon fluxes.
+Biomass increment estimations can be easily 21 obtained from diameter surveys or historical diameter reconstructions based on tree 22 rings records.
+However, the biomass models rely on the assumption of a constant 23 wood density.
+Converting volume increment into biomass also requires assumptions 24 on the wood density.
+Wood density has been largely reported to vary both in time and 25 between trees.
+In Norway spruce, wood density is known to increase with decreasing 26 ring width.
+This could lead to underestimating the biomass or carbon deposition in 27 bad years.
+The variations between trees of wood density has never been discussed but 28 could also contribute to deviations.
+A modelling approach could attenuate these 29 effects but will also generate errors.
+30 Here were developed a model of wood density variations in Norway spruce, and an 31 allometric model of volume growth.
+We accounted for variations in wood density 32 both between years and between trees, based on specific measurements.
+We compared 33 the effects of neglecting each variation source on the estimations of annual biomass 34 increment.
+We also assessed the errors of the biomass increment predictions at tree 35 level, and of the annual productivity at plot level.
+36 Our results showed a partial compensation of the decrease in ring width in bad years 37 by the increase in wood density.
+The underestimation of the biomass increment in 38 those years reached 15%.
+The errors related to the use of an allometric model of 39 volume growth were modest, around $\pm 15\%$.
+The errors related to variations in wood 40 density were much larger, the biggest component being the inter-tree variability.
+The 41 errors in plot-level annual biomass productivity reached up to 40%, with a full 42 account of all the error sources.
+43 44 Key words: Forest biomass, Uncertainty propagation, Bayesian framework, Wood 45 density, Norway spruce, tree-ring